 INSTRUCTIONS

-- Defrost the unopened package of phyllo pastry in the refrigerator overnight, or at room temperature for about 4 hours.
+- Defrost the phyllo pastry - Put the unopened package/box in the refrigerator overnight, or leave at room temperature for about 4 hours.
 Do not open it until you are going to assemble the pie.

-- Heat a large sauté pan with 1 teaspoon of olive oil or butter, over a medium low heat and add the spinach.
+- Prepare the spinach - Heat a large sauté pan with 1 teaspoon of olive oil or butter over medium-low heat and add the spinach.
 It will be piled ridiculously high, but within a few minutes it will wilt down.
-Use tongs to move it about and keep it cooking until it is completely wilted down, soft and dark green. it will take about 5 minutes.
+Use tongs to move it about and keep it cooking until it is completely wilted, soft and dark green.
+It will take about 5 minutes.
 Remove it from the heat and allow to cool.

-- Once the spinach is cool, take handfuls and squeeze it out over the sink until as much liquid as you can is removed.
-Place each handful in a large mixing bowl once you're done.
+- Once it is cool take handfuls of spinach and squeeze over the sink until as much liquid as you can is removed.
+Place each handful in a large mixing bowl once done.

-- To the spinach, add the vegan feta cheese, chopped onion, minced garlic, parsley, mint, lemon zest, nutmeg and pepper.
+- Prepare the filling - To the spinach, add the vegan feta cheese, onion, garlic, parsley, mint, lemon zest, nutmeg and pepper.
 Mix it all together really well.

-- Grease an 8 inch x 12 inch or 9 inch x 13 inch (or similar) oven proof dish with a little of the olive oil or melted vegan butter and preheat the oven to 350 °F (175 °C).
+- Assemble the pie - Grease an 8 x 12-inch or 9 x 13-inch (or similar) oven-proof dish with a little of the olive oil or melted vegan butter and preheat your oven to 350℉ (175 °C).

-- Spoon the spinach filo mixture on to the pastry layers in the dish and spread it out flat with a spatula then scrunch up the edges of the overhanging pastry and arrange them around the edge of the filling.
+- Spoon the spinach mixture onto the pastry layers in the dish and level it with a spatula, then scrunch up the edges of the overhanging pastry and arrange them around the edge of the filling.

 - Now you need to brush each of the remaining phyllo sheets with oil or butter and take each one and scrunch it up loosely in your hand, then lay it gently on top of the feta spinach filling.
 Keep going until they are all used, then gently tweak them a bit to cover any big gaps.
-A few little gaps are fine.
+Some small gaps are fine.

-- Put the pie in the oven and bake for 25 minutes.
-Open the oven, turn it around (to make sure it bakes evenland bake for a further 15 - 20 minutes or until very golden brown and crispy.
+- Bake - Put the pie in the oven and bake for 25 minutes.
+Open the oven, turn it around (to make sure it bakes evenly) and bake for a further 15 to 20 minutes or until very golden brown and shatteringly crispy.

 💌 SAVE THIS RECIPE!